Brief History of the Cooperative Program

 The CP Story Starts with You!

-When you dedicate yourself to the Lord and give out of obedience and gratitude to the Him, that offering goes on a journey and impacts every aspect of Southern Baptist ministry and missions.
+When you dedicate yourself to the Lord and give out of obedience and gratitude to Him, that offering goes on a journey and impacts every aspect of Southern Baptist ministry and missions.

 You give to your church and from there, your church decides what percentage of its undesignated gifts will be committed to reaching people in your state and around the world through The Cooperative Program.
 This amount is then forwarded to your State Baptist Convention.